A Projective-to-Conformal Fefferman-Type Construction: Comparison with Patterson--Walker metrics and alternative characterisation

-In particular, the assumption on the pure twistor spinor $\chi$ of Theorem \ref{char-refin} guarantees the existence of a suitable compatible metric as in the above proposition, and we shall assume $\wt{D}\chi=0$ in the following. \begin{Lemma} Assuming properties (a)--(d) of Theorem \ref{char-refin} the tractor endomorphism $\mb{K}=L_0^{\La^2\wt{\mc{T}}}(k) \subseteq \End(\wt{\mc{T}})$ satisfies
+The assumption on the pure twistor spinor $\chi$ in Theorem~\ref{char-refin} guarantees the existence of a suitable compatible metric for which $\chi$ is parallel.
+This result is proved in \cite[Proposition~4.2]{hsstz-walker}.
+Henceforth we shall assume $\wt{D}\chi=0$ where $\wt{D}$ is the corresponding Levi-Civita connection.
+In particular, we have $\mb{s}_F=L_0^{\wt{\mc{S}}_-}(\chi) = \smat{0 \\ \chi}$, which is pure and parallel by observation (ii).
+Expanding the latter condition according to \eqref{traCli} yields

-for some $\la\in\cinf(\wt{M})$. \end{Lemma} We remark that after having shown Theorem \ref{char-refin}, it follows in particular that $\la$ is actually a constant and hence $\mb{K}^2$ is parallel.